Gana Misra

 The Anatomy of an AI Financial Misrepresentation

-Before we can assign blame, we need to understand what we're dealing with.
-AI financial misrepresentation is not a single, clean event it's a spectrum, and different parts of the spectrum carry very different legal weight.
+AI financial misrepresentation is not a single, clean event—it is a spectrum, and different parts of the spectrum carry very different legal weight.

 Each of these failure modes produces harm in different ways and implicates different actors.
 A hallucination points back to the model.
 Stale data might implicate the data pipeline.
 Context drift might be a failure of UI design.
 An agentic error cascades into product liability territory.